webboty/Dexter-Wiki/Dexter-Networking.md

 # File Sharing
 ## SAMBA
 Dexter provides a SAMBA share and an sFTP service for transferring files back and forth, in addition to the socket connection for commands via DexRun.
 Access the share at `\\<dexters-ip>\share`.
 Some versions of Windows or some Firewalls may block access to this share.
 Apparently this is because it isn't password protected.
+See [Issue #58](https://github.com/HaddingtonDynamics/Dexter/issues/58) for issues with Windows 8 / 10.

 ## SFTP
 You can also transfer files via the `/usr/lib/openssh/sftp-server` service but you will need to supply the same username and password.
 And you will need a client which supports sftp such as<BR>